• Home

 • The image captures a moment from a football (soccer) match featuring players in red jerseys representing Qatar.
 One player, wearing the number 15, is celebrating and pulling his jersey up, possibly revealing a symbol or crest underneath.
 The player in the foreground seems excited and is likely celebrating a goal.
 Behind him, two other teammates are visible; one is wearing the number 10 and the other appears to be the team captain, as indicated by the captain's armband on his arm.
 The stadium setting suggests a significant match, likely during a tournament.
 Sport in the Gulf Countries: Naturalize to Win Raphaël Le Magoariec · May 2019 To put together winning national teams, the Gulf countries naturalise young foreigners.
 This common practice is looked upon with a jaundiced eye by the international bodies.

-On 1 February 2019 in Abu Dhabi, Bassem Al-Rawi, the young captain of the Qatari selection held aloft the victory (…)
+On 1 February 2019 in Abu Dhabi, Bassem Al-Rawi, the young captain of the Qatari selection held aloft the victory trophy (…)

 • Independent media on the Arab world